 Proceed carefully.
 Beware of large fees and high interest rates.
 Be very careful if you receive calls from companies other than your servicer or mortgage holder offering to refinance.
 Read our Don't Borrow Trouble! and Foreclosure Rescue Scams pages.

 Talk to a HUD-Approved Housing Counselor.
-(See our list of approved agencies throughout Maine.)
-He can help you decide if a refinancing deal may help you, or only put you in a worse financial position.
+The Foreclosure Prevention Hotline 1-888-664-2569 can provide you with a list of approved agencies throughout Maine.
+They can help you decide if a refinancing deal may help you, or only put you in a worse financial position.

 Even if you are 30 days or more behind on your payments there is still plenty that you can do.
 Follow all the steps outlined above.
 The same process applies.

 - Start a file